thejerf/abtime/README.md

 usage, and everything else you might expect from a README.md on GitHub.
 (DRY.)

+# Why abtime and not the more popular clock abstractions?

+Most if not all other time testing abstractions for Go attempt to simulate the passage of time itself.
+That is, you can set a Timer for a second from now, then, you tell the time replacement module that one second has passed, and it will trigger the timer at that point.

+That is indeed simpler for simple use cases than what I have here, and permits a drop-in interface replacement for the whole module.
+However, it does not permit you to test _all_ scenarios, because it is built on a fundamentally false premise, which is that time is a monotonic, agreed-upon value for all goroutines.
+That is not how goroutines "perceive" time.

+In reality, if you give one goroutine a timer for 1 second in the future, and another goroutine a timer for 1.1 seconds in the future, it is entirely possible for the second goroutine to entirely finish its execution before the first one even gets woken up.
+(The first goroutine may well have had its timer triggered, but then immediately descheduled for whatever reason, while the second runs to completion.)

+Proper testing of complex time-dependent multi-goroutine coordination requires deeper levels of control than a compatible API can offer.
+This package takes the hit of having to add unique IDs to timers and tickers in order to permit a deeper level of testing, as proper testing of time-sensitive code must be able to consider the case where events in different goroutines happen "out of order", because they will.

+If you only have one goroutine using time-based code then this package may be overkill.
+However, if you have multiple goroutines interacting with each other while also referring to the clock, you may find this package is worthwhile as it will permit you to set up important test scenarios that drop-in replacements for the time package simply can not express.

 # Changelog

+* 1.0.4:
+  * Add ticker.Reset for Go 1.15.
+This version requires Go 1.15.
+  * Add proper go module support.
 * 1.0.3:
   * Fix locking for Unregister and UnregisterAll.
 * 1.0.2